debomatic/debomatic/docs/index.rst

  This option indicates the maximum concurrent builds that can be executed.
 If more build tasks are scheduled, they will be blocked until a slot becomes available again.
-More concurrent builds require more CPU cycles and disk space, so you may want to try different configurations to fit your needs.
+More concurrent builds require more CPU cycles, so you may want to try different configurations to fit your needs.

  ``maxbuilds`` takes an integer as parameter.